 If your tax liability is over $1000.00 for the year you are required to pay quarterly estimated tax payments to avoid penalties.
 This means calculating your net income each quarter and then calculated the self-employment taxes.
 You may also need to make state estimated tax payments.
 If these payments are not made you will owe the full amount at tax time with penalties for not paying timely each quarter.

 I hope this helps you consider what you need for your own bookkeeping and accounting needs.
-If you would like to discuss further I offer free 20-minute assessment calls, you can set up one by click HERE.
+If you would like to break up with your bookkeeping, CLICK HERE.